Menu

 2. The Importance of Rental Income

-For buy-to-let mortgages based solely on rental income, the prospective rental income serves as the primary metric.
+For buy-to-let mortgages based solely on rental income, prospective rental income is the primary metric.
 This figure is central to the ICR calculation, BTL (Interest Cover Ratio), a formula lenders use to determine how much can be borrowed.
 The ICR mortgage calculation ensures that the projected rental income covers the mortgage interest, leaving a surplus.

 Using tools like the Mortgage Works rental calculator or buy-to-let remortgage calculator can provide insights into this calculation.
-In essence, it helps potential investors understand the dynamics of mortgage rental income, providing clarity on the investment’s feasibility.
+In essence, it helps potential investors understand the dynamics of mortgage rental income, clarifying the investment’s feasibility.

 3. The Buy to Let Stress Test